Natchathiram Nagargiradhu

 Natchathiram Nagargiradhu is a 2022 Indian Tamil-language romantic musical film directed by Pa.
 Ranjith, starring Dushara Vijayan, Kalidas Jayaram and Kalaiyarasan.

-Tenma replaced Ranjith's regular, Santhosh Narayanan, as the music composer for the film.
+Tenma replaced Ranjith's regular, Santhosh Narayanan, as the music composer for this film.

 Natchathiram Nagargiradhu was released worldwide in theatres on 31 August 2022.
+Dushara Vijayan won the Tamil Nadu State Film Award for Best Actress (Special Prize).

 Plot

 As a motley theatre troupe sets out to stage a play about love, the drama reaches new heights as attitudes around sexuality and castes begin to clash.

 Production

 In 2021, it was reported that Ranjith's next film after the action film Sarpatta Parambarai would be a romance, titled Natchathiram Nagargiradhu.
 Filming concluded that December.
 Transgender actress Sherin Celin Mathew, who played Sylvia in the film, died by suicide on 17 May 2022 in Kochi.

 Release

 Theatrical

 The film was released theatrically on 31 August 2022.

 Home media

 The film's streaming rights were bought by Netflix.
 The film began streaming there from 28 September 2022.